makrai/notes/scialom2004-multiling-summ.md

 ### The benefits of pretraining

 * We hypothesize that
-  the closer an unsupervised model performance to its maximum limit, the less improvement would come from pretraining
+  the closer an unsupervised model performance to the maximum limit, the less improvement would come from pretraining
 * In Figure 3, we plot the improvement rate from TextRank to Oracle, against that of Pointer-Generator to M-BERT